DG0BAB/SideTide/README.md

 Depending on the type of input control used, `UITextField` or `UITextView`, a `TextFieldDelegate` or a `TextViewDelegate` has to be created.
 Both are made available by the above import statement.

-The mothod-types offered by the SideTide delegates are very intuitive and follow the method-names of the corresponding `UITextFieldDelegate` or `UITextViewDelegate`
+The method-types offered by the SideTide delegates are very intuitive and follow the method-names of the corresponding `UITextFieldDelegate` or `UITextViewDelegate`

 ### The `TextFieldDelegate` offers the following method-types<br>
 - `ShouldBeginEditing(_: @escaping (UITextField) -> Bool)`